-3. Continue this strategy (wagering 2% to 4% of your original bankroll of up to 10 plays per day) until you have either: won 50% of your original bankroll or lost 50% of your original bankroll.
-For example, if you began with an original BR of $10,000 you would wager $200 to $400 per play, never exposing more than $2,500 each day.
+3. Continue this strategy (wagering 2% to 4% of your ORIGINAL BANKROLL) until you have either: won 50% of your ORIGINAL BANKROLL or lost 50% of your ORIGINAL BANKROLL.
+For example, if you began with an ORIGINAL BR of $10,000 you would wager $200 to $400 per play.
 You would add or subtract your daily results until your BR was either $15,000 or $5,000.

 4. At this point your new BR would be either $15,000 or $5,000

 If it is $5,000 your plays would then range from $100 to $200.
 By reducing your plays you have cut short a losing streak or bad season, and prevented yourself from throwing good money after bad.